Liu Shou-cheng

 Liu Shou-cheng (劉守成 (Lióu Shǒuchéng, Liú Shǒu-chéng); born 20 March 1951) is a Taiwanese politician.
 A member of the Democratic Progressive Party, he served as the magistrate of Yilan County from 1997 to 2005.

 Education

-Liu holds a bachelor's degree from National Chengchi University and master's and doctoral degrees from Fu Jen Catholic University, both in Taipei.
+Liu earned a bachelor's degree in philosophy from National Chengchi University, then earned a master's degree and his Ph.D. in philosophy, both from Fu Jen Catholic University.

 Personal

 Liu is married to Tien Chiu-chin.